Mach2GTO German Equatorial Mount (MACH2GTO)

 - 6' Cable with PowerPole Connector (CABPP6) and Clip

 - 1/4-20 Machined Knob Kit (M1485KBKIT)

 - AC-DC Power Supply, universal 85-240V to 24V DC at 10 amps

 - APCC Software, Pro version (APCC-PRO)

-- Manual: Mach2GTO German Equatorial
+- Manuals: Mach2GTO German Equatorial and GTOCP5

 - Registration Card

 Items You will Need for Your Mount

 - Counterweights: Stainless Steel Counterweights - 5, 10, 18 lb.
 (5SCWT, 10SCWT, 18SCWT, 30SCWT188 (due to larger diameter cannot be used at top of the shaft)